Origin Capital: Financing Women to Improve Communities

 Women in developing countries are generally well-served by microfinance institutions.
 As a result, women-run livelihood businesses make up a good chunk of the typical microfinance portfolio.
 However, when it comes to larger loan sizes, the number of female borrowers drops precipitously.
 Female entrepreneurs and business-owners in these contexts often lack access to collateral, and face cultural barriers and unequal opportunities to develop their entrepreneurial capacity.
 And, while most formal financial institutions do not set out to discriminate against women, “gender-neutral” lending policies tend to cater to men and are therefore ineffective in closing this gap in opportunity.

 Through one of our programs at Origin Capital, we’re exploring what happens when you give women access to both microfinance and growth capital of anywhere from $3,000 to upwards of $25,0oo.
-In our Opportunity Bond (formerly known as Small and Growing Business Bond), more than half of our loan recipients are women.
+In our Small and Growing Business Program, more than half of our loan recipients are women.
 This demographic is intentional so that we can increase access to financial services and skills development for women (both entrepreneurs and employees).
 We also want to give women the control over the resources they need to achieve gender equality.

 Our intention is to create a ripple effect and to ultimately prove our “Theory of Change”.
 Our theory is that given these tools, women in developing countries will be in a position to increasingly participate in decision-making in their communities.
 In turn, they will be able to gain more autonomy and power over their own lives.